 Uh-uh.
 No way.

-We ended up at the In and Out Burger on Sunset Blvd. across the street from Hollywood High School, which was pretty cool, but there was nowhere to sit inside or outside.
+We ended up at the In and Out Burger on Sunset Boulevard, across from Hollywood High School, which was very cool, but there was no place to sit inside or outdoors.
 Apparently, everyone else in Hollywood loves In and Out Burger as well.

 There were signs everywhere.

 Not actual SIGN signs, but spiritual signs.

 Our flight attendant, the Writers Guild building just popping up, stars on the walk of fame.

 The Walk of Fame is smelly, dirty, and gritty, I even wrote that exact review on Trip Advisor.
 But here’s the thing, IT’S THE HOLLYWOOD WALK OF FAME.
 Go for the whole touristy experience, soak it up, ignore the scammers dressed up as Superman, don’t take CDs from the “performers”.
 Be safe, but have fun because you are walking in the steps of your favorite celebrities.
 Will we do it again?
 No. Am I glad we did it?
 You bet.